ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/milvus-rag/offline_data_loading.md

 ### Create a dedicated cluster

-You will need to [register](https://docs.zilliz.com/docs/register-with-zilliz-cloud) for a free account on Zilliz Cloud.
+Begin by [registering](https://docs.zilliz.com/docs/register-with-zilliz-cloud) for a free account on Zilliz Cloud.

 After you register, [create a cluster](https://docs.zilliz.com/docs/create-cluster) on Zilliz Cloud.
 In this Learning Path, you will create a dedicated cluster deployed in AWS using Arm-based machines to store and retreive the vector data as shown: